Everything You've Come to Expect: Critical reception

 Writing for The Guardian, Alexis Petridis, thought Everything You've Come to Expect was less musically focused than their first record, but also, "less inclined to lapse into straightforward pastiche".
 He wasn't that complimentary to the lyrics either, saying that "you can detect something a bit distasteful in their worldview: an arrogance and entitlement that all that clever wordplay can't quite cover".
-For the same publication, Emma Mackay, was even more negative, "Their second album fulfils the premise of its title with more ravishing arrangements by Owen Pallett, while leaning less on the Scott Walker/Morricone stylings that gave their 2008 debut a whiff of pastiche", although she was warmer towards Turner's lyrics, describing them as "nuanced"; she ended up the review by saying "even the best tracks —Miracle Aligner, Dracula Teeth— are just Monkeys offcuts in orchestral pop clothing".
+For the same publication, Emily Mackay, was even more negative, "Their second album fulfils the premise of its title with more ravishing arrangements by Owen Pallett, while leaning less on the Scott Walker/Morricone stylings that gave their 2008 debut a whiff of pastiche", although she was warmer towards Turner's lyrics, describing them as "nuanced"; she ended up the review by saying "even the best tracks —Miracle Aligner, Dracula Teeth— are just Monkeys offcuts in orchestral pop clothing".

 Everything You've Come to Expect appeared on several year-end lists.
 Publications like Esquire and Fopp included the album in the top twenty of their year-end lists for 2016.
 Everything You've Come to Expect also appeared on Q 's top fifty.
 Other publications that listed the album on their top 100 included Rough Trade and Piccadilly Records.